HuidaeCho/projpicker/README.md

                         separator for plain output format (default: comma) -i INPUT, --input INPUT
-                        input geometry file path (default: stdin); use - for stdin; not used if geometries are given as arguments -o OUTPUT, --output OUTPUT
+                        input geometry file path (default: stdin); use - for stdin; appended to geometries from arguments unless it is stdin with no incoming data -o OUTPUT, --output OUTPUT
                         output bbox file path (default: stdout); use - for stdout